-In response, I pointed out numerous contradictions between the New Testament and the Jewish Bible and asserted that these contradictions dispute the credibility of the account of Jesus’ life and his so-called miracles.
+In response, I pointed out numerous contradictions between the New Testament and the Jewish Bible, and I asserted that these contradictions dispute the credibility of the account of Jesus’ life and his so-called miracles.

-The source for this powerful refutation to missionaries is found in this week’s Torah portion Re’eh (Deuteronomy 11:26–16:17).
-Deuteronomy chapter 13 begins with a proclamation that we should keep God’s commandments and not add to or subtract from them.
-The 13th chapter of Deuteronomy continues:
+The source for this powerful refutation to missionaries is found in this week’s Torah portion, Re’eh (Deuteronomy 11:26–16:17).
+Deuteronomy Chapter 13 begins with a proclamation that we should keep God’s commandments and not add to or subtract from them.
+Chapter 13 of Deuteronomy continues:

-These passages provide several valuable lessons.
-First of all, miracles do not prove that someone is a prophet, and secondly, following the commandments is the ultimate demonstration of loyalty to God.
+These verses provide several valuable lessons.
+First of all, performing miracles does not prove that someone is a prophet, and secondly, following the commandments is the ultimate demonstration of loyalty to God.

-Therefore, it comes as no surprise that King Solomon sums up Judaism with these stirring and authoritative words, “The end of the matter, when everything has been heard, is to fear [be in awe of] God and keep His commandments because this is the whole duty of man” (Ecclesiastes 12:13).
+Therefore, it comes as no surprise that King Solomon sums up Judaism with these stirring and definitive words, “The end of the matter, when everything has been heard, is to fear [be in awe of] God and keep His commandments, because this is the whole duty of man” (Ecclesiastes 12:13).

-Keeping the commandments is so essential to Judaism it is highlighted and mentioned repeatedly in the bible and Deuteronomy 13.
-To avoid drawing attention to the commandments, most Christian bibles move the first verse of Deuteronomy 13 which says, “Everything that I command you, you shall be careful to do.
-You shall not add to it or take from it” and put it at the end of chapter 12.
+Keeping the commandments is so essential to Judaism that it is highlighted and mentioned repeatedly in the bible and Deuteronomy 13.
+To avoid drawing attention to the commandments, most Christian bibles move the first verse of Deuteronomy 13, which states, “Everything that I command you, you shall be careful to do.
+You shall not add to it or take from it,” and put it at the end of Chapter 12.
 Both the context and the layout of the most ancient manuscripts refutes this intentional rearrangement of the text.

-Indisputably, Deuteronomy 13 declares that the ultimate proof that someone is a messenger of God is not miracles, but their loyalty to the Torah and the commandments.
+Indisputably, Deuteronomy 13 declares that the ultimate proof that someone is a messenger of God is not his miracles, but his loyalty to the Torah and the commandments.

-It is true, that in extenuating circumstances, Elijah the prophet, in 1 Kings 18:22-38, performed a miracle to prove to Jewish worshipers of Baal that their belief was wrong.
+It is true that in extenuating circumstances, Elijah the prophet, in I Kings 18:22-38, performed a miracle to prove to Jewish worshipers of Baal that their belief was wrong.
 In addition, Elijah’s miracle made it clear that they were incorrect to assume that they could maintain a dual allegiance and be “Jews for Baal.”

 Nevertheless, after this event, God taught Elijah a lesson about miracles.
-He was told that the effects of “miracles” wear off over time and the place to find God is not in astounding events, such as strong winds, earthquakes, and fires, but in God’s words that are referred to as “a small still voice” (1 Kings 19:12).
+He was told that the effects of “miracles” wear off over time and the place to find God is not in astounding events, such as strong winds, earthquakes, and fires, but in God’s words, which are referred to as “a small, still voice” (I Kings 19:12).